rodneyshupe/Cookbook/Recipes/Sauces/AvacadoCream.rst

 Directions
 ----------
-- Remove flesh from avacado and rouchly chop.
+- Remove flesh from avocado and roughly chop.
 Add to a small blender along with other ingredients and blend until smooth.